Skip to content

 Illustration — 406 MHz EPIRB beacon and its hydrostatic release unit

-6. Comparison table
+6. Comparison chart

 Criteria PLB1 PLB3 EPIRB1 Cat.
 2 EPIRB3 Cat.
 2 EPIRB3 Pro Cat.
 1